Mathematical anxiety: In schools

 According to John Taylor Gatto, as expounded in several lengthy books, modern Western schools were deliberately designed during the late 19th century to create an environment which is ideal for fostering fear and anxiety, and for preventing or delaying learning.
 Many who are sympathetic to Gatto's thesis regard his position as unnecessarily extreme.
-Diane Ravitch, former assistant secretary of education during the George H. W. Bush administration, agrees with Gatto up to a point, conceding that there is an element of social engineering (i.e. manufacture of compliant citizenry) in the construction of the American education system, which prioritizes conformance over learning.
+Diane Ravitch, former assistant secretary of education during the George H. W. Bush administration, agrees with Gatto up to a point, conceding that there is an element of social engineering (i.e. the manufacture of the compliant citizenry) in the construction of the American education system, which prioritizes conformance over learning.

 The role of attachment has been suggested as having an impact in the development of the anxiety.
 Children with an insecure attachment style were more likely to demonstrate the anxiety.

 Math used to be taught as a right and wrong subject and as if getting the right answer were paramount.
 In contrast to most subjects, mathematics problems almost always have a right answer but there are many ways to obtain the answer.
 Previously, the subject was often taught as if there were a right way to solve the problem and any other approaches would be wrong, even if students got the right answer.
 Thankfully, mathematics has evolved and so has teaching it.
 Students used to have higher anxiety because of the way math was taught.
 "Teachers benefit children most when they encourage them to share their thinking process and justify their answers out loud or in writing as they perform math operations. ...
 With less of an emphasis on right or wrong and more of an emphasis on process, teachers can help alleviate students' anxiety about math".

 Theoretical "solutions"

 There have been many studies that show parent involvement in developing a child's educational processes is essential.
-A student's success in school is increased if their parents are involved in their education both at home and school (Henderson & Map, 2002).
+A student's success in school is increased if their parents are involved in their education both at home and school.
 As a result, one of the easiest ways to reduce math anxiety is for the parent to be more involved in their child's education.
-In addition, research has shown that a parent's perception on mathematics influences their child's perception and achievement in mathematics (Yee & Eccles, 1988).
+In addition, research has shown that a parent's perception on mathematics influences their child's perception and achievement in mathematics.